 At South London shop Hetu, they sell vegan, organic, zero waste products, with sustainable or reusable packaging.
 Gravity bulk bins are made from glass, herbs and spices are found in wooden topped jars with vintage spoons, and a plastic-free machine grinds fresh nut butter. hetu.co.uk

 Based inside Tooting Market, BYO encourages customers to fill up their own containers with foods like pasta, seeds, spices and cereals.
 You’ll also find a good selection of plastic-free accessories here, like KeepCups and tote bags. byo.london

 Herne Hill spot Naked Larder takes a slightly different approach, offering a click and collect service where you shop online, then take your containers into the store and fill them up with your order. nakedlarder.co.uk

-If you need an extra incentive to go greener, teeny tiny Harmless shop in North London offers beers to visitors while shopping.
-They sell vegan food, plant-based dry goods and household cleaning supplies – all plastic-free, of course. harmlessstore.co.uk
+If you need an extra incentive to go greener, Harmless shop on Tottenham Lane offers beers to visitors while shopping.
+They used to operate from a teeny tiny store, but recently moved somewhere bigger to offer more space for vegan food, plant-based dry goods and household cleaning supplies – all plastic-free, of course. harmlessstore.co.uk

 When launching Zéro, founders Alicia & Josh drew inspiration from the European model of zero waste grocery shopping, which involves a culture of going to specialised shops for individual items.
 Zéro offers a wide range of ready-to-go bulk items, from cereals to cleaning products.
 ‘We want people to consider our shop as an alternative to supermarkets where they can source local, organic and FairTrade products without the unnecessary packaging,’ says Alicia. thezeroshop.com